 This is another delicious and nutritious fibre-rich food.
 Rich in fibre and antioxidants, 1 cup of blackberries has over 8 grams of fibre.

-These are a great source of fibre, manganese, and Vitamins C & K. Have it as a smoothie, with warm or cold cereals, or make it into a spread for toast.
+These are a great source of fibre, manganese, and Vitamins C and K. Have it as a smoothie, with warm or cold cereals, or make it into a spread for toast.

 Sweet potatoes, with the skin, are a good source of fibre.
 They are also a great source of antioxidants, carbohydrates, potassium, manganese, and vitamins A, B6, and C. One medium sweet potato has about 4 to 5 grams of fibre.

 These are one of the best high-fibre foods to help digestive health.
-2 tablespoon of chia seeds has about 10 grams of fibre.
-They contain the right fibre blend (soluble and insoluble fibre) to help absorb water and help you have a bowel movement.
+Two tablespoon of chia seeds has about 10 grams of fibre.
+The seeds contain the right fibre blend (soluble and insoluble fibre) to help absorb water and regulate bowel movement.

 This fruit contains insoluble fibre, which stays intact and moves through the digestive system, helping to prevent constipation.
 A medium pear contains about 5 or 6 grams of fibre, as well as potassium, vitamin C, and antioxidants.

 Consuming kidney beans is a great way to include folate in your diet during pregnancy.
-However, make sure they are cooked properly; otherwise, it can make you sick.
+However, make sure they are cooked properly.

 A healthy and balanced diet during pregnancy is vital for the growth and development of the baby.
-Ensure you have enough fibre-rich foods in your diet and drink plenty of water, which helps in digestion and keeps you hydrated.
+Ensure you have enough fibre-rich foods in your diet and drink plenty of water.
 However, if you are concerned about including certain foods in your diet, talk to your doctor about it.
-Also, do not eat too many fibre-rich foods in one sitting.
-Excess fibre or a high-fibre diet can cause uncomfortable gastrointestinal tract symptoms, such as flatulence, bloating, diarrhoea, and cramps.

 One of the important components of our overall wellness is also being financially secured.
 Healthcare emergencies can happen any time, but a good health insurance policy can protect you from such uncertain situations.
 To know more about Wellness and other health related tips, visit the Wellness Corner